Security

 Security Overview

 Campus Security at SI offers a variety of services to ensure the safety and security of our SI community.
-Director of Security Marybeth McFarland manages the program, which includes physical security, emergency preparedness/response, and community relations.
+Director of Security Mike Dixon manages the program, which includes physical security, emergency preparedness/response, and community relations.
 The security landscape is always changing.
 Here at SI, we have created a security program to evolve with it.

 Our physical security program components include 24/7/365 security agents, an electronic door access control system, digital check-in registration, intrusion alarm monitoring, a parent and faculty emergency notifications application, and IP CCTV digital video management system.
 These systems provide the school the ability to provide active around the clock security patrols and services, schedule door openings and closing, enact a global lockdown in the event of a critical incident, notify us of forced entries, and enable emergency messaging.

 Emergency preparedness involves annual presentations to the student body and faculty on emergency protocols that include discussion of the four main directives of “Secure, LockDown, Shelter-in-Place, and Evacuate."
 In 2014, SI was the first San Francisco Catholic high school to implement the Standard Response Protocols used by the San Francisco Police Department at all San Francisco public schools for response and recovery to critical incidents.
-Each classroom and office have a fully stocked first aid kit and supplies backpack.
-We are building upon our emergency supplies to create a full cache that will provide equipment and supplies in the event of a major disaster to our school families as well as our community neighbors.
+Each classroom and office has a fully stocked first aid kit and supplies backpack.

 Campus Access

 All visitors to campus, including parents or guardians, are required during school hours to enter campus through the main entrance.
 At the main reception desk all visitors must sign in using their driver’s license, passport, or other government-issued identification.
+This identification must be presented every 90 days.
 A visitor badge will be issued and shall be worn visible on the outer upper clothing in order for our students to recognize who the known, trusted adults are on campus.

-Bringing Items to Students: Forgotten items such as lunches, iPads, uniforms, etc. may be left with security at the main entrance, which will be forwarded to the Deans' Office for student notification and pick up.
+Bringing Items to Students: Forgotten items such as lunches, iPads, uniforms, etc. may be left with security at the main entrance.
+Items are to be logged in at security desk and will be signed out upon student retrieving the item.